KaraBilly/AspNetCoreDemo/README.md

 # AspNetCoreDemo
 AspNetCoreDemo

-You can use it for quickly simple project
+You can use it for quickly simple webapi project for production

 # MiddleWare Imported
 MemeryCache